- Full-Time MBA – 21 months

 We don’t require a minimum number of years of work experience.
 Each year we admit a small number of students directly from undergraduate or graduate studies without work experience.
-We will want to understand why is now the right time for you to pursue an MBA degree.
-Several factors considered to determine your contribution to the class – teamwork, leadership potential, excellent academic records, possible undergraduate internships, community work, extracurricular activities, etc.
+We will want to understand why now is the right time for you to pursue an MBA degree.
+Several factors are considered to determine your contribution to the class – teamwork, leadership potential, excellent academic records, possible undergraduate internships, community work, extracurricular activities, etc.

 It is not necessary to have business coursework prior to entering the MBA program – we are looking for a very diverse class.
 Majors have included computer science, engineering, chemistry, biology, sociology, literature, philosophy, political science, etc.